nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-Indicates the source of a secondary reported record.
+This indicates the source of a secondary reported record.

+This provides additional context to the source of the immunisation record where it is not based on information from the person who administered the vaccine.
+This can be absent if the record is known not to be the primary source, but the origin of the record is otherwise not recorded / unknown.

+This **MUST NOT** be included where <code>primarySource</code> is <code>true</code>.

 ### location